 Hearing that your child or loved one has diabetes can be a shock.
-But after that shock wears off, know that there are plenty of things you can do to help manage this illness.
+But after that shock wears off, know that there are plenty of things you can do to help manage their diabetes.
 With planning and preparation, you can get back to normal life and resume your daily activities.

 You can make physical activity part of every day.
 You can create a balanced diet for your child—one that everyone can live with and thrive on.
 Throughout it all, know that diabetes can’t keep your child from doing whatever they want and achieve their highest goals.
 There are Olympic athletes with diabetes, as well as professional football players, politicians, actors, rock stars, and CEOs.
 So, take a deep breath.
 You can do so much to make sure the people you love are thriving as they manage their diabetes.

 Our Safe at School® campaign ensures that the diabetes management needs of students are met so your children are healthy and safe when they are at school.
 By working as a team, families, health care providers, and school staff work to monitor blood sugar and administer insulin.
 In addition to that, we can help ensure that all students have trained staff on hand who can recognize and treat high and low blood glucose and administer emergency glucagon.